Hummingbird Central

 Hummingbirds comprise the family Trochilidae, among the smallest of birds, with most species measuring in the 3"-5" range.

 They feature long slender needlelike bills adapted for reaching deep into tubular flowers.
+These tiny birds can be found in North America, Central America, South America and many islands in the Caribbean Sea.

 What do hummingbirds eat?